 Finding cheap flights to Iceland has never been easier, and airlines are continually expanding their routes.
 I’d recommend searching through eDreams.
 They scan tons of different travel discount sites and feature special flight deals.
 You can typically find good flights on IcelandAir.
 You’ll fly into Iceland’s Keflavík Airport, which is about 45 minutes outside of Reykjavik.
 As a nice perk, the airport offers free unlimited WiFi, which I used to pass the time as I waited in the immigration line.
 Make sure you book your shuttle to/from Keflavík Airport to Reykvaik in advance!

-And that wraps it up for your fabulous 4 day itinerary in Iceland!
+And that wraps it up for your fabulous 4 day itinerary in Iceland in summer!
 I definitely plan to visit again, so what are some of your Iceland highlights?
-Let me know in the comments!
+Let me know in the comments how you would spend your 4 days in Iceland in summer!